mgarralda/hadoop-spark-cluster/README.md

 # hadoop-yarn-spark-docker-cluster
 This repository contains Docker images for Apache Spark executed on Hadoop YARN.

-Upgraded project downloaded from https://github.com/bartosz25/spark-docker in order to update versions and use on **Windows 10 Docker**.
+Upgraded project downloaded from https://github.com/bartosz25/spark-docker in order to be feasible with new versions of Spark/Hadoop and use on **Windows 10 Docker**.

 Versions: Ubuntu 20.04, Spark v2.4.8 and Hadoop v.2.7.7